 President of Huron

-Dr. Barry Craig is Huron’s seventeenth president as of July 1, 2016.
+Dr. Barry Craig began his term as Huron’s seventeenth President on July 1, 2016.

 As President, Dr. Barry Craig reports to the Executive Board and the Corporation of Huron.
 The following positions report directly to the President:

 - Dr. Geoff Read, Dean, Faculty of Arts and Social Science

 - The Rev. Canon Dr. Todd Townshend, Dean, Faculty of Theology

 The Executive Assistant to the President and the Secretary to the Executive Board & Corporation is Anne Turvey.

 ABOUT THE PRESIDENT